-Ly$\alpha$ photons are produced in the recombination processes of ionized hydrogen gas ({\sc Hii}), and resonantly scattered in neutral hydrogen ({\sc Hi}) gas surrounding a galaxy \citep{Smith2018}.
-Recently, extended Ly$\alpha$ emission around galaxies have been identified. \citet{Steidel2011} and \citet{Matsuda2012} have found that extended Ly$\alpha$ haloes (LAHs) around high-$z$ star-forming galaxies are ubiquitous. \citet{Momose2014a} have made samples of 100-3600 LAEs at $z = 2.2$-$6.6$ from narrowband imaging (NB) data, and conducted image stacking with intensive tests for checking the systematics.
-The LAHs at $z=2.2$-$6.6$ have been identified with exponential scale lengths of $\sim$ $5$-$10$ physical kpc (pkpc).
-The Multi-Unit Spectroscopic Explorer (MUSE) on the Very Large Telescope enables us to detect LAHs on the individual basis with no stacking analysis \citep{Wisotzki2016, Wisotzki2018}. \citet{Leclercq2017a} report the detection of LAHs around 145 individual LAEs at $3 \leq z \leq 6$ in the Hubble Ultra Deep Field (HUDF). \citet{Leclercq2017a} have conducted two exponential component decomposition of a core and a halo for the Ly$\alpha$ radial profile on pseudo NB images of the MUSE data, and found 80\% of objects show the radial profile of the Ly$\alpha$ more extended than the one of the UV continuum.
-Extended Ly$\alpha$ emission have been found not only around LAEs but also around other types of objects. \citet{Martin2014} and \citet{Cantalupo2014} have revealed quasars with Ly$\alpha$ emission extended to $250$-$460$ pkpc.
+Ly$\alpha$ photons are produced in the recombination processes of ionized hydrogen ({\sc Hii}) gas, and resonantly scattered in neutral hydrogen ({\sc Hi}) gas surrounding a galaxy \citep{Smith2018}.
+In the last two decades, extended Ly$\alpha$ emission around galaxies has been identified (e.g., \citealt{Hayashino2004,Matsuda2012}). \citet{Steidel2011} have found that high-$z$ star-forming galaxies on average show extended Ly$\alpha$ haloes (LAHs) around them based on stacking analyses of narrowband (NB) imaging data. \citet{Momose2014a} have made samples of 100--3600 LAEs at $z = 2.2$--$6.6$ from NB imaging data, and conducted image stacking with intensive tests for checking the systematics.
+The LAHs at $z=2.2$--$6.6$ have been identified with exponential scale lengths of $\sim$ $5$--$10$ physical kpc (pkpc).
+The Multi-Unit Spectroscopic Explorer (MUSE) on the Very Large Telescope enables us to detect LAHs on the individual basis with no stacking analysis (\citealt{Wisotzki2016}; \citealt{Leclercq2017a}; \citealt{Leclercq2020}). \citet{Leclercq2017a} report the detection of LAHs around 145 individual LAEs at $3 \leq z \leq 6$ in the Hubble Ultra Deep Field (HUDF). \citet{Leclercq2017a} have conducted two exponential component decomposition of a core and a halo for the Ly$\alpha$ radial profile on pseudo NB images of the MUSE data, and found 80\% of objects show the radial profile of the Ly$\alpha$ more extended than the one of the UV continuum.
+Extended Ly$\alpha$ emission have been found not only around LAEs but also around other types of objects. \citet{Martin2014} and \citet{Cantalupo2014} have revealed quasars with Ly$\alpha$ emission extended to $250$--$460$ pkpc.
 This largely-extended Ly$\alpha$ emission is attributed to fluorescent emission from central quasars.